Program Analysis (G6017)

 15 credits, Level 5

-In the first part of the module, you are introduced to the idea of the asymptotic analysis of algorithms.
-In particular, you consider the following:
+You’ll be introduced to the idea of the asymptotic analysis of algorithms.
+In particular, you’ll explore:

 - specifying a problem